 Build a Base

 Now that you have accumulated your evidence against your negative beliefs about not being capable of moving on, got your support in place and seen others have done it, you need to set foundations, that you can always fall back on when things are tough.
-They can be your mantra, principles the centre of why you started in the first place.
-Allow that initial rush of emotions that spur you to make that all important leap into action when you start out, take you past the blips and steady you back on course.
+They can be your mantra, principles at the centre of why you started in the first place.
+Allow that initial rush of emotions that spur you to make that all-important leap into action when you start out, take you past the blips and steady you back on course.

 This may seem quite a vague description of what to do, and that is because it is down to each individual to work their own way forward.
-We all work and think in different ways so their is no ‘one rule suits all’, you must be optimistic, open-minded and prepared to put in a little bit of time into working this out for YOURSELF.
+We all work and think in different ways so there is no ‘one rule suits all’, you must be optimistic, open-minded and prepared to put in a little bit of time into working this out for YOURSELF.
 Only you know what it truly best for you to do, so it has to ultimately be you who decides what to do.

-Follow you own Yellow Brick Road!
+Follow your own Yellow Brick Road!